 Technically speaking, no gazpacho recipe is difficult to make.
 Yet we’d have to say the author is correct when she asserts this is perhaps the easiest easy gazpacho recipe ever.
-Just blitz some stuff in the blender and pour into a bowl.
-We swear this Spanish classic will have you swearing off takeout all summer long, whether with feta crumbled atop or finely diced cucumber or crushed peanuts or, well, use your imagination.
-What else could we strew atop your gazpacho to make you swoon?
-Go on.
-Let us know in a comment below.
+Just blitz some ingredients in the blender and pour it into a bowl.
+We swear this riff on a Spanish classic will have you swearing off takeout all summer long, whether with feta crumbled atop or finely diced cucumber or, well, use your imagination.
+What else could you strew atop your gazpacho to make you swoon?
+Let us know in a comment below.–Renee Schettler Rossi

 - Quick Glance